 - It's been a long time.
 Even if your apology is long overdue, you can still call or write a letter to the person and say you're sorry.
 Maybe enough time will have passed that you can forget your hard feelings and move on.
 If not, perhaps you can try again.
 If the person still doesn't want to accept your apology use it as a painful lesson for the future.

-After the apology, sincerely try to avoid making the same mistake.
+After the apology, sincerely try to avoid making the same mistake again.
 And whatever you do, don't keep bringing it up or repeating your apology over and over.
 That will make the other person uncomfortable.
 It's time to move on.